I've got 5 days to spend in Cambodia, I want to see Ankor Wat in Siem Riep and the killing fields in Phnom penh - for under US$200.00????

 See - no need for a tour ;-)

-With more time, I'd suggest bus from Saigon to Chau Doc in the Mekong Delta, overnight there, then speedboat up to Phnom Penh -- it's a cracking trip -- but doesn't really fit into a five day excursion. about 9 years ago
+With more time, I'd suggest bus from Saigon to Chau Doc in the Mekong Delta, overnight there, then speedboat up to Phnom Penh -- it's a cracking trip -- but doesn't really fit into a five day excursion. over 10 years ago

 also try checking out the expat advisory pages for cambodia